pj4533/OpenPics/README.md

 * Support showing information about results (current page, total pages)
 * Support iPad portait orientation
 * Support iPhone
-* Support loading higher res images, if the Provider supports it (have code that does this, need to integrate)

 ## How To Run